 Every now and then, we come across a particularly challenging banking topic, and understanding how to open a bank account in the Netherlands falls into that category.

-Today, just finding a Dutch banker who is willing to entertain your application as a non-resident (or a foreign company) can be a struggle.
-But there are banks, branches, and bankers you can contact, that actually want you as a banking client and will open a bank account for you.
+Today, just finding a Dutch bank (and banker) who is willing to entertain your application as a non-resident (or a foreign company) can be a struggle.
+But there are banks, branches, and bankers you can contact in the Netherlands, that actually want you as a banking client and will open a bank account for you.

-Okay, so the topic of how to open a bank account in the Netherlands is laced with nuances.
+Okay, so the topic of opening a Dutch bank account in the Netherlands is laced with nuances.
 The reason for this, quite simply, is that the Dutch banking sector has been on a rocky footing for over a decade.

 In fact, it’s no stretch of the imagination to say that Dutch people hate bankers.
 Seriously.
 The majority of the local population has massive trust issues with the Dutch banking sector.